-Dennis E. Hruby, Ph.D. has served as Vice President and Chief Scientific Officer since June 2000.
+Dennis E. Hruby, Ph.D. has served as Executive Vice President and Chief Scientific Officer since December 2020.
+From June 2000 to December 2020, Dr. Hruby served as the Vice President and Chief Scientific Officer.
 From April 1997 through June 2000, Dr. Hruby was our Vice President of Research.
 From January 1996 through March 1997, Dr. Hruby served as a senior scientific advisor to SIGA.
 Dr. Hruby is an Adjunct Courtesy Professor of Microbiology at Oregon State University, and from 1990 to 1993 was Director of the Molecular and Cellular Biology Program and Associate Director of the Center for Gene Research and Biotechnology.
 Dr. Hruby specializes in virology and cell biology research, and the use of viral and bacterial vectors to produce recombinant vaccines as well as antiviral development.
 He is a member of the American Society of Virology, the American Society for Microbiology and a fellow of the American Academy of Microbiology.
 Dr. Hruby received a Ph.D. in microbiology from the University of Colorado Medical Center and a B.S. in microbiology from Oregon State University.